Chapter 609 — Criminal Code

 Check Forgery; Offering Forged Check

-Defines check forgery and offering a forged check as crimes in Minnesota.
-Covers making fake checks, altering real …
+This section makes check forgery and offering a forged check separate crimes.
+It covers falsely making or altering a …

 609.632